juan7792/TrainingApp/README.md

 # TrainingApp
 TrainingApp was developed in Python to store and retrieve training logs using SQL (SQLite and PostgreSQL).
 It allows the user to create an account, store his personal training logs in it and view the history of his trainings and training volumes.
+The flowchart of the App is available in __TrainingApp.pdf__.

 ## Summary